 Of course, some people aren’t very diplomatic, right?
 They tell you what you have done is stupid or not logical.
 They try to get you to change and tell you what you should be.
 If they have crossed the line, you must uphold your boundaries and stay true to yourself.
 But you don’t have to get them to agree with you.

 Just let them be.
 Let them laugh at how crazy you are.
 In David Keirsey’s book, Please Understand Me II, he mentions the Pygmalion Project.
-We all trying to get people be more like us.
-Be it it’s more empathetic, more logical, more dutiful or more spontaneous.
+We all trying to get people to be more like us.
+Be it more empathetic, more logical, more dutiful, or more spontaneous.
 The best is actually understand other people’s differences and respect their differences.

 5. Focus on oneness, not the differences.